previous page back to table of contents next page

 I.2.b.i.
 Sky Coverage

 The in-scan (ecliptic latitude) and cross-scan (ecliptic longitude) overlaps build up multiple independent exposures on each point of the sky over the course of the survey.
-NEOWISE scanned the sky nearly eighteen complete times during the first ten years of operations, with each sky coverage epoch separated by approximately six months.
+NEOWISE scanned the sky nearly eighteen complete times during the first 10 years of operations, with each sky coverage epoch separated by approximately six months.
 Figure 9 illustrates the Single-exposure depth-of-coverage in the first ten years.
 A total of 20,349,725 Single-exposures were acquired during this time.

 Twelve independent exposures are made on each sky point near the ecliptic plane during each survey sky pass, and the number of samples increases towards the ecliptic poles (Figure 10).
 The combined ten-year NEOWISE data set typically contains ~220 independent measurements of objects near the ecliptic plane, and over 34,000 measurements very close to the ecliptic poles.